The gap most approaches miss

 What lifestyle therapy actually examines

-• Nutrition and energy rhythms — not as a diet plan but as a mirror of how you manage yourself
+Nutrition and daily energy as a mirror of how you manage yourself, not a diet plan.

-• Inner narrative — the stories you tell yourself about who you are and what is possible
+The stories you tell yourself about who you are and what is possible for you.

 Where the subconscious enters